How To Find Work in Canada

 You should to show that you are flexible, culturally sensitive, able to adapt to new circumstances and cultures, and that you possess some perseverance and motivation (for the job, not the location!).

-Applying for work in Canada has changed noticeably over the past few years, thanks to mass resume distribution services, online recruitment databases and opportunities to email work search applications.
+Applying for work in Canada has changed noticeably over the past few years, thanks to online recruitment databases and opportunities to email work search applications.

 English and French are both official languages in Canada.
 Official bilingualism in Canada is the law.
 English and French have equal status in federal courts, Parliament and in all federal institutions.
 In fact, about 23 % of the population considers French their first language.
 In result, nearly all government employees in Canada are bilingual.
 However, virtually all international business is conducted in English.

 You need to possess language skills.
 Many people believe that having studied a certain language at school or college means you are able to speak that language - but do not be mistaken.
 Having to convince your boss in a language that is not your native tongue could prove a lot more difficult than you might expect.

 Practically all Canadian recruiters and employers are present on the Internet.
 When searching for work in Canada, you should complement online work search by methods that are more traditional because jobs are advertised in different ways.
 It is always best to use as many different work search sources as possible to find open positions.
 This includes national, regional, local, government, college, university and company websites.

 Some work in Canada is not advertised in traditional forms at all.
 More than half of all work in Canada is filled through referrals, or obtained using a direct approach by work seekers through networking.
 We refer to this as the "hidden job market" and it is a very important aspect in the work search process.

 With work in Canada, quite often, it is not what you know but whom you know

 Employment agencies are present in major cities and are also available on the Internet.
 An applicant who already has a specific idea of where s/he would like to work can apply to these companies directly.